ppy/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ### World Cup winners

-One of the prizes given to first-place winners of [official World Cups](/wiki/Tournaments#official-world-cups) is a user title that lasts for one year.
+One of the prizes given to first-place winners of [official World Cups](/wiki/Tournaments#official-world-cups) is a user title that lasts for roughly one year.

 Winners of [OWC 2020](/wiki/Tournaments/OWC/2020) with the **osu!
 Champion** user title: